Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: Conclusion and Future Work

-We presented a generalization of the Safe Bayesian Optimization algorithm in~\cite{Sui2015Safe} that allows for multiple, separate safety constraints and applied it to nonlinear control problems on a quadrotor vehicle.
+We presented a generalization of the Safe Bayesian Optimization algorithm of~\cite{Sui2015Safe} that allows multiple, separate safety constraints to be specified and applied it to nonlinear control problems on a quadrotor vehicle.
 Overall, the algorithm enabled efficient and automatic optimization of parameters without violating the safety constraints, which would lead to system failures.
+Currently, the algorithm is mostly applicable to low-dimensional problems due to the computational burdon of optimizing~\cref{math:safeopt_selection_criterion} and the statistical problem of defining suitable GP priors in high-dimensions.
+While interesting progress has been made in this direction in the standard Bayesian optimization case, future work could explore this in the safety-critical case.